A02328018/BIOL3070-Popa/POPA_Warm-up-mosquitoes.md

 # ANALYSIS

-With our data, we tested whether the presence or number of house finch blood meals predicts WNV occurrence at a site using two meausres of outcome.
+With our data, we tested whether the presence or number of house finch blood meals predicts WNV occurrence at a site using two measures of outcome.
 First, we tested whether a site had WNV-positive mosquito pools (qualitative/binary).
+To do this, we used a logistic regression model to assess whether the presence of house finch blood meals increased the likelihood of detecting any WNV-positive pools at a site.
 Next, we tested the WNV positivity rate at a site (quantitative/numeric).
+For this, we applied a linear regression model to evaluate whether the proportion of WNV-positive mosquito pools was positively correlated with the number or proportion of house finch blood meals.
 We used these analyses to see if the patterns in the barplots were statistically supported and determined whether sites with house finch blood meals were more likely to have WNV-positive pools or higher WNV positivity rates.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'